 - 1/4 cup butter

-Boil water and add the sugar in.
-Stir the mixture until sugar until it dissolves into a s
+In a small saucepan, boil the water and add the sugar.
+Stir the mixture until sugar until it dissolves.

 Store in the fridge for up to two weeks.